Data Types

 Run in playground

-To fix the error, both i and j should be of the same type.
-Let’s convert j to int.
+To fix the error, both a and b must be of the same type.
+Let’s convert b to int.
 T(v) is the syntax to convert a value v to type T

 1package main